spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 The output produces a single point-in-time data point for each pod.
 Ocean then aggregates the pods' data per workload container.

 Using the per-workload container aggregated data points, Ocean makes recommendations based on a mechanism that attempts to even out peaks and troughs in resource demand.
-The Right-Sizing engine runs every hour to generate new recommendations and update existing ones.
+The Right-Sizing engine runs every hour to generate new recommendations and update existing ones

+----NEED TO MAKE CHANGE HERE <font color="#FC01CC">NEED TO MAKE CHANGE HERE</font>

 *  Recommendations for decreasing memory requests are based on the maximum memory utilization.
 If the maximum value * (10% overhead + 5% stability margin) > request, the recommendation = [10% overhead * value + value].
 *  Recommendations for decreasing CPU requests: The calculation is the same as for memory requests, except that we use the 85th percentile instead of the maximum value.